| Microbial identification via MALDI-TOF |

 EGTP-SeqS |

-This service provides high-accuracy DNA sequencing using the Sanger method, performed directly on PCR products supplied by the applicant.
-PCR amplification is not included as part of this service.
-The focus is exclusively on sequencing, delivering reliable results for a wide range of applications, including gene identification, mutation detection, and validation studies.
+This service provides high-accuracy DNA sequencing using the Sanger method, performed directly on PCR amplicons supplied by the applicant.
+PCR amplification is not included in this service.
+The scope is limited exclusively to sequencing, ensuring reliable and reproducible results for applications such as gene identification, mutation detection, and sequence validation.

 -